RosettaMLBootCamp2025/HW3-python-refresher/README.md

 python basics.py
 ```

+If you see `None` or errors, you haven't completed all the TODOs yet!

 ### Part 2: Sequence Utilities (sequence_utils.py)

-Open `sequence_utils.py` and implement these bioinformatics functions:
+Open `sequence_utils.py` and **implement the TODO sections** for these bioinformatics functions:
-- `reverse_complement(dna_seq)` - Returns the reverse complement of a DNA sequence
+- `molecular_weight()` - Calculate the molecular weight of a protein
-- `translate_codon(codon)` - Translates a single codon to an amino acid
+- `count_hydrophobic()` - Count hydrophobic amino acids
-- `gc_content(seq)` - Calculates the GC percentage of a sequence
-- `find_motif(seq, motif)` - Finds all positions of a motif in a sequence
+- `find_motif()` - Find all positions of a motif in a sequence
+- `count_charged_residues()` - Count positive and negative charges

 **To test your work:**
 ```bash
 python sequence_utils.py
 ```

+The test cases at the bottom will only work once you've filled in all the TODOs!

 ### Part 3: FASTA File Parsing (read_fasta.py)

-Open `read_fasta.py` and implement:
+Open `read_fasta.py` and **complete the TODO sections** to:
-- A function to read and parse a FASTA file
-- Store sequences in a dictionary (header → sequence)
+- `read_fasta()` - Read and parse a FASTA file, storing sequences in a dictionary (header → sequence)
-- Print basic statistics about the sequences
+- `print_fasta_stats()` - Print basic statistics about the sequences

 **To test your work:**
 ```bash
 python read_fasta.py sample.fasta
 ```

+You should see information about each protein sequence.
+If not, check your TODOs!

 ### Part 4: Sequence Analysis Tool (analyze_sequence.py)

-Open `analyze_sequence.py` and create a complete analysis script that:
+Open `analyze_sequence.py` and **fill in the TODO sections** to create a complete analysis script:
-- Imports your `sequence_utils` module
-- Uses your FASTA parsing function
-- Analyzes all sequences in the file
+- `analyze_sequences()` - Use your sequence_utils functions to analyze each protein
-- Writes results to an output file (`analysis_results.txt`)
+- `write_results()` - Write the analysis results to a file

+This part brings together everything from Parts 1-3!

-**To run your analysis:**
+**To run your completed analysis:**
 ```bash
 python analyze_sequence.py sample.fasta
 ```

 This should create an `analysis_results.txt` file with your results.
+If it doesn't work, you're missing some TODOs!

 ## Submission